 The Virginia Conference Information Technology staff provides basic support for data and phone communications as well as all computing concerns for the bishop, district superintendents, employees and staff of the Virginia Annual Conference.
 This support includes installation, maintenance and necessary repairs of computers, information systems and other information technology resources supplied by the conference to be used for the business of the conference.

-IT staff will advise district offices on office software and hardware purchases and will help set up and maintain access to COLTS, Raiser’s Edge and any other conference databases or software programs that must be accessed by the districts.
+IT staff will advise district offices on office software and hardware purchases and will help set up and maintain access to EVC, Raiser’s Edge and any other conference databases or software programs that must be accessed by the districts.
 With the exception of the Richmond District (which has office space in the Virginia United Methodist Center and includes payment for IT support in the rent it pays to the conference), district offices are expected to use funds in the district budgets to provide for all other computer and telephone equipment support and maintenance.